 - Dry with paper towels.
 Use Medium to medium high heat.

-- Place some coconut oil in the pan.
+- Place some coconut oil or avocado oil in the pan.

 - Get the oil hot.
 Add scallops.
 Do NOT turn over until they turn easily.
 If using an all clad pan, only use medium heat.

 You could also make this with other fish, or seafood, such as shrimp and lobster or any mix.

 You may also like these dishes from Spinach Tiger